parkji30/Astrometry-Automated/README.md

 Is the syntax which is used to run astrometry in the terminal.
 You can go to http://astrometry.net/doc/readme.html and add any parameters you desire.

-Please delete the init text files in the raw_images and solve_field images!
-Do this after cloning this repository otherwise your program will crash!
+<ul>Please delete the init text files in the raw_images and solve_field images!</ul> Do this after cloning this repository otherwise your program will crash!